FlorianHoll/Loess/README.md

 ### (Weighted) Linear regression
 Since the algorithm builds on the linear regression framework, the package also contains linear regression and weighted linear regression as by-products.
-These work exactly like `scikit-learn` models.
+These behave exactly like `scikit-learn` models.

 ```python
 from loess.regression import LinearRegression